Who Is Melissa Leo?

 Actress Melissa Leo was born on September 14, 1960, in New York City.
-Leo starred as the mother of boxer Mickey Ward in the 2010 film The Fighter, also starring Mark Wahlberg.
-The role garnered her both Golden Globe (best supporting actress) and Oscar awards.
+Leo starred as the mother of boxer Micky Ward in the 2010 film The Fighter, also starring Mark Wahlberg.
+The role garnered her both Golden Globe (Best Supporting Actress) and Oscar awards.
 Other accolades include award nominations for the film Frozen River and the HBO series Mildred Pierce.

 Melissa Leo was born in New York City on September 14, 1960.
 Leo was raised by father Arnold Leo, an editor and fisherman, and mother Peggy Leo, a teacher.
 After her parents divorced, she moved to Vermont and then London with her mother.

 Leo learned to love theater while in London and returned to the United States at age 18 to study at the State University of New York at Purchase.
 After two years there, Leo dropped out to pursue acting.
 Not long after, she landed a recurring role on the soap opera All My Children, which led to a Daytime Emmy nomination in 1985.
 Leo next appeared in a series of TV movies and indie films through the late 1980s and early '90s.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!